simon-ritchie/apysc/docstring_markdowns/apysc/_expression/indent_num.md

 Class implementation for increment and decrement indentation number.
 Basically use this class at with statement.

-Class implementation for increment and decrement indentation number.
-Basically use this class at with statement.

 ### __enter__ method docstring

 Method to be used by with statement.
 This method will increment indentation number.